top of page

 • 3 min read

-Foreign Direct Investment (FDI) plays a vital role in India's economic development, bringing in capital, technology, and management knowledge.
-To ensure transparency and maintain regulatory compliance, the Reserve Bank of India (RBI) mandates a well-defined reporting framework for FDI under the Foreign Exchange Management (Non-Debt Instruments) Rules, 2019, and the FEM (Mode of Payment and Reporting of Non-Debt Instruments) Regulations, 2019.
+Foreign Direct Investment (FDI) plays a crucial role in India's economic development.
+It brings in much-needed capital, technology, and management knowledge.
+To ensure transparency and maintain regulatory compliance, the Reserve Bank of India (RBI) has established a well-defined reporting framework for FDI.
+This is mandated under the Foreign Exchange Management (Non-Debt Instruments) Rules, 2019, as well as the FEM (Mode of Payment and Reporting of Non-Debt Instruments) Regulations, 2019.

-The Foreign Investment Reporting and Management System (FIRMS) platform facilitates this reporting, primarily through the Single Master Form (SMF).
-Key forms involved in the FDI reporting ecosystem include:
+The Foreign Investment Reporting and Management System (FIRMS) platform facilitates this reporting.
+It primarily uses the Single Master Form (SMF) for submissions.
+Here are the key forms involved in the FDI reporting ecosystem:

 • Form FC-GPR (Foreign Currency-Gross Provisional Return)